-The data quality during July was found to be nominal except in the time intervals listed in the section 4.5.
+The data quality during May has found to be nominal except in the time intervals listed in the section 4.5.

-The L1 production is nominal as no artefacts are observed in the Stokes maps in Figure 34 to Figure 63.
+The L1 production is nominal as no artefacts are observed in the Stokes maps in Figure 34 to Figure 61.
 The figures plot the Stokes parameter computed at 42.5 deg from the L1C Browse products.
 All the artificial patterns in the images can be explained by the presence of RFIs.
 The impact of the RFI in the brightness temperature measurements over land can be observed mainly in Europe and Asia.
-In the reporting period, there was 1 strong RIFs over the Indic ocean visible for a few minutes on 2013-08-03 at 01:40z approximately (see Figure 53).